Care Designed Around You

 Contact Lens Services

-What Is a Contact Lens Fitting?
+What Is a Contact Lens Evaluation?

-A contact lens fitting is different from a routine eye exam.
+A contact lens evaluation is different from a routine eye exam.
 Because contact lenses sit directly on the surface of your eyes, additional testing is required to ensure they fit properly, provide clear vision, and support long-term eye health.

 - Corneal measurements to determine the correct lens size and shape